Methodist Church of Carson City

 Signed: No

-[71] began as a Standard (Mini) sized marker that was mounted to a single post on the southeast grounds of the church making it highly visible by passing cars and pedestrians on Division Street.
-Landscapers grew tired of trying to mow around it and requested to have it moved, but it had to wait awhile for its rebirth and was eventually replaced with a single plaque.
-In fact this was the third of these plaques ever placed by the SHPO and quickly led the way into making more plaques in this type.
-Spotting this one from Division is tricky, but spotting the church itself is no problem.
-Was the original Standard (Mini) was a much better option?
+Marker History: Marker 71 began as a Standard (Mini) size series that was mounted to a single post on the southeast grounds of the church.
+This made it highly visible to passing cars and pedestrians on Division Street.
+However, landscapers grew tired of trying to mow around it and requested to have it moved, but it had to wait awhile for its rebirth and was eventually replaced with a single plaque.
+In fact (by 2004), this was the third of these plaques ever placed by the SHPO and quickly led the way into making more plaques in this type.

 • Marker 71